Online grocery GrubMarket breaks even, and wants to go public in 2018

 Those who buy a GrubMarket membership get discounts on different items, rack up points for every dollar they spend, and get free deliveries no matter the size of their baskets.
 Non-members pay a delivery fee unless they hit a certain threshold, usually around $35 an order.
 In that way, the company is comparable to something like a CostCo or Amazon Prime.

 Grubmarket is aiming to go public by late 2018 or early 2019, Xu says.
 The company is facing stiff completion in its quest to become the go-to grocery online for people seeking farmer’s market-grade foods.
-It will compete with companies as far ranging as Door to Door Organics, Peapod, Good Eggs, Google Express and Amazon Fresh, not to mention brick and mortar groceries who offer deliveries often in conjunction with on-demand apps like Instacart or Postmates.
+It will compete with companies as far-ranging as Door to Door Organics, Peapod, Good Eggs, Google Express and Amazon Fresh, not to mention brick and mortar groceries who offer deliveries often in conjunction with on-demand apps like Instacart or Postmates.

 According to market research from 1010 Data, shared by the firm with TechCrunch, grocery delivery sales have grown 55% since 2014.
 California and New York so far represent the biggest markets for these services in the US.Featured Image: grubmarket.com